 Sharing, Caring and Thievery: Arachnid Behavior and Interaction

 In this presentation, Jillian Cowles will introduce you to the surprising world of arachnids.
 These small neighbors live right under our noses and every community has its different individuals: those that share, those that care, and those that steal.
 Some are gregarious, while others are loners.
 Arachnids may be devoted mothers, chivalrous mates, and team players.
 They can also be resourceful sneak thieves.
 You will meet fiercely devoted mother green lynx spiders, chivalrous cellar spiders, and altruistic vinegaroons.
-You will also meet hitch-hiking pseudoscorpions, mites partnering with carrion beetles, and the tiny thief Argyrodes as it steals from its formidable host, the black widow.
+You will also meet hitch-hiking pseudoscorpions, mites partnering with carrion beetles, and the tiny thief Argyrodes as it steals from its formidable host, the

 At the age of eighteen Jillian Cowles came to southern Arizona with the dream of seeing a Gila monster in the wild.
 She fell in love with the desert (and her spouse) and stayed.
 While working as a clinical microbiologist at University Medical Center in Tucson (now retired), she was able to document the plants and animals of the desert.
 She started photographing wildflowers, and the occasional crab spider or green lynx spider would insinuate itself into the photos.
 Before long, spiders and other arachnids had practically hijacked the photographic database, resulting in the publication of her book, Amazing Arachnids, published by Princeton University Press in 2018.
 Her photographs have appeared in numerous publications, as well as arachnid courses, a TV show, and a building mural.
 Sometimes dreams really do come true, and Gila monsters are now her familiar friends and neighbors.

-FULL LIST OF ONLINE SPEAKER TALKS
+LIST OF UPCOMING ONLINE SPEAKER TALKS

 DECEMBER 9: ABCs of Birding Optics - Eric Moore